 - That person has to dip the sponge in the water to soak in as much water as they can.
 They have to then pass the soaking wet sponge OVER THEIR HEAD to the person behind— who then passes the sponge to the person behind them THROUGH THEIR LEGS.

-When that happens, everybody moves back one position– and the person who was at the back of the line now is at the head of the line.
-Continue process till the pitcher is filled to line.
+- When that happens, everybody moves back one position– and the person who was at the back of the line now is at the head of the line.
+Continue the process till the pitcher is filled to the line.

 Submitted by Matthew Schlageter in funattic.com

-1. A twist on traditional tag, this game is played with a big soft sponge like the kind used to wash your car.
+- A twist on traditional tag, this game is played with a big soft sponge, similar to the kind used to wash your car.